Saaappi/HelpMePlay/README.md

 - **The Maw** - Toggle to opt in or out of playing through The Maw.

 ### Dropdowns
+- **BFA Zone Selection** - Pick the zone you want HelpMePlay to pick **FIRST** for *Battle for Azeroth*.
+(The remaining zones will be selected by HelpMePlay once the first is completed.)
 - **Chromie Time** - Automates entering Chromie Time.
 HelpMePlay will enter the expansion the player selects in the options!
+- **Quest Rewards** - Pick how you wish HelpMePlay to select quest rewards.
+Options are by item level upgrade (heirlooms are ignored) and sell price.
+- **SL Zone Selection** - Pick the zone you want HelpMePlay to pick **FIRST** for *Shadowlands*.
+(The remaining zones will be selected by HelpMePlay once the first is completed.)

+### Party Play
+Play with friends?
+Tired of asking them if they completed the quest objective?
+Group up, both players enable Party Play, and let HelpMePlay keep track of who has completed what!

+- **Announce** - Share your quest progress in Party chat. *This output is verbose.*
+- **Auto Share** - Share quests with your party as you accept them. *For the best results, all party members should have HelpMePlay.*

 ## Expansion Features
 - **Anima Powers** - Players can instruct HelpMePlay to take powers on their behalf, suggest powers to them, or be silent and do nothing.